 Normally, physicians only prescribe under strict conditions for patients who are dying with cancer.
 In these cases, it’s only used for breakthrough pain, meaning the patient would be taking regular pain killers around the clock but when (and if) pain would break through they would then have the fentanyl to fall back on.
 People who take fentanyl under a physician’s care are already tolerant to other narcotics.
 They may need a dose of fentanyl if their pain suddenly comes through their normal regimen of pain maintenance.

 Fentanyl, often illegally produced, is also sold as a street drug.
-With its similarity to other more widely-known opioids and opiates, fentanyl addiction can often be treated with a stay at a heroin detox center and inpatient or outpatient substance abuse treatment programs.
+With its similarity to other more widely-known opioids and opiates, fentanyl addiction can often be treated with a stay at a heroin detox center and day-night or outpatient substance abuse treatment programs.

 How Does Fentanyl Work?